OpenFactorioServerManager/factorio-server-manager/docker/README.md

 By default container will download the latest version of factorio.
 If you want to use specific version, you can change the value of `FACTORIO_VERSION=latest` variable in the `docker-compose.yaml` file.
-Every version can be used.
+Any version can be used.
 Using `latest` will download the newest beta version.
 Using `stable` will download the newest stable version.

 ## Accessing the application